Names, rules and disclosure statement - co-operatives

 Rules of a co-operative

-Before you can register a co-operative, you must draft its rules and have them approved by the Registrar.
+Before you can register a co-operative, you must draft its rules and have them approved by the Registrar via myCAV.

 We recommend using one of the following sets of model rules to draft the co-operative's rules:

-For definitions of distributing and non-distributing co-operatives, view What is a co-operative?.
+For definitions of distributing and non-distributing co-operatives, go to What is a co-operative?.

-For more information, view Make changes to a co-operative.
+Find more information about making changes to a co-operative.

 Disclosure statement for a distributing co-operative